NiklasVesper/ImagingCytometryTools/README.md

 If you are interested in using this pipeline, have any questions or want to help or contribute to its development you can contact me under:<br />
 niklas.vesper@uniklinik-freiburg.de

-## Visual explanation of the algorithm
+## Visual explanation of the algorithm to generate subcellular information

 ![](https://github.com/NiklasVesper/ImagingCytometryTools/blob/main/Images/algorithm.png)